 An executor takes charge of the deceased’s affairs upon their death.
 This means first locating the deceased’s will and arranging for their funeral and burial (or cremation).
 After that, the executor often needs to apply to the Supreme Court for a Grant of Probate.
-This probate grant authorises the executor to legally assume authority for the deceased estate.
+This probate grant authorises the executor to assume authority for the deceased estate legally.
 The executor needs to secure all the deceased’s assets and pays their debts.
 Whatever remains of the deceased estate is then distributed to the rightful beneficiaries after the probate period.

 Although these duties sound straightforward, they involve a range of fairly complex administrative duties.
 More importantly, however, they involve placing complete trust in the executor.
 The executor takes possession of all of the deceased’s assets and (guided by the testator’s wishes) sells or disposes of property as he or she deems appropriate.
-The executor also has authority to sign contracts on behalf of the estate and represent the estate in litigation.
+The executor also has the authority to sign contracts on behalf of the estate and represent the estate in litigation.